sirgawain0x/ocs-hack/DEPLOYMENT_GUIDE.md

    ```

 ## Testing
-- Development: Images continue to work with `localhost:3845`
+- Development: Images work with relative paths from `/public/assets/`
 - Production: Images will use your configured production URLs

 ## Asset Files Referenced